Skilled regional nominated migration (489) - closed to new nominations

 - Southern Inland

-Whilst the NSW Government does not endorse the RDA expression of interest step, each RDA has the ability to manage its own delivery of the 489 program.
-The NSW Government strongly encourages all potential applicants to seek specialist advice from a registered migration agent prior to completing in an expression of interest step with a RDA.
+Whilst the NSW Government does not endorse the RDA expression of interest step, each RDA had the ability to manage its own delivery of the 489 program.
+The NSW Government strongly encouraged all potential applicants to seek specialist advice from a registered migration agent prior to completing in an expression of interest step or full application process with an RDA.